20 Famous Kerala Foods

 This is a bread that lends itself well to all kinds of curries, the slight sweetness complementing the pungent gravies equally well.
 Palappam is normally made in a cast iron pan called an appa chatti.

 Mainly prepared as a breakfast dish, it is best paired with a mildly spicy gravy enriched with coconut.
 It may also be paired with spicy fish curry.
+It is also a popular Indian Christmas dish.

 Since it’s made from rice and has coconut milk blended into it, if not refrigerated it can ferment and turn sour.
 Sometimes an egg may be cracked over the top of the appam, sprinkled with freshly cracked pepper and salt, fondly enjoyed by children and called the motteappam.